 The Oklahoma Teachers Retirement System 403(b) Plan is a comprehensive, full-service defined contribution program available to Oklahoma’s school districts.
 If your district does not currently participate in the Oklahoma Teachers Retirement System 403(b) Plan, we recommend you review the information on this site to learn more about the plan’s features and tools available to Oklahoma education employees.

 You should consider the investment objectives, risks, and charges and expenses of the mutual funds offered through a retirement plan carefully before investing.
-The fund prospectuses and an information booklet containing this and other information can be obtained by contacting your local representative.
+The fund prospectuses and an information booklet containing this and other information can be obtained by contacting your local financial professional.
 Please read the information carefully before investing.

 Plan Administration Solution

 We want to make it easier for you to manage your 403(b) plan.
 That means providing you with the service options you need. planwithease.com is a plan administration service that can provide you with an easier way to meet your new expanded role under the IRS regulations, including review and approval of distribution transaction requests for the Oklahoma Teachers Retirement System 403(b) Tax Sheltered Annuity program.

 - Send annual notification to all eligible (participating and non-participating) employees.

 - And much more…